MARQUEZ93/wheelchair/README.md

 - 💗 Heart Rate
 - 📶 Bluetooth Connection Status
 - ♿ Today's Pushes
+- 🔔 Notifications

 ## Origin

 I originally began developing a watchface for Dexcom/Diabetic users (I am Type 1 Diabetic).
+There are only two options when searching either Diabetes/Dexcom/Diabetic.
+Both require the user to provide their Dexcom credentials.

 During development, I learned the Garmin SDK does not allow a Watch Face app to access the [Dexcom Data Field](https://apps.garmin.com/en-US/apps/9040cc1d-13de-4d48-a859-6c2a0cedec3e)